West Chester Dance Works is in pursuit...

 Special Thanks

-Guest Artists: Diane Matthews School of Dance Arts & Feet First Dance INC
+Guest Artists: Diane Matthews School of Dance Arts & Glorify Performing Arts

 Technical Assistance: Rodney Matthews